xuanbach0212/predictum/SUBMISSION.md

 - Added balance management and transaction flow

 **Testing & Documentation**
-- End-to-end testing of complete betting flow
+- End-to-end testing of complete betting flow with PostgreSQL
+- Verified backend compilation and database schema
 - Created comprehensive documentation and demo guides
-- Prepared smart contract scaffolding for future Linera integration

 ## What we learned